libp2p/specs/autonat/autonat-v2.md

 ### Requirements for DialStatus

+On receiving a `DialRequest`, the server first selects an address that it will dial.

+If server chooses to not dial any of the requested addresses, `DialStatus` is set to `E_DIAL_REFUSED`.
+In this case no dial attempt was made and the `addrIdx` sent with the response is meaningless.

-On receiving a `DialRequest` the server goes through the list of addresses in the request to select the first address that it is capable of dialing.
-For every address that the server checks, it assigns a `DialStatus` according to the following requirements.
+If the server selects an address for dialing, `addrIdx` is set to the index(zero-based) of the address on the list and the `DialStatus` is set according to the following consideration:

-For addresses that the server decides to not dial:

-`E_ADDRESS_UNKNOWN`: The server didn't understand the address.

-`E_TRANSPORT_NOT_SUPPORTED`: The server understood the address, but has no transport capable of dialing the requested address.

-`E_DIAL_REFUSED`: The server didn't dial the address because of address based restrictions like address based rate limit, the address being a private IP address, or a relay address.

-For the address that the server decided to dial:

-`E_DIAL_ERROR`: The server was unable to connect to the address
+If the server was unable to connect to the client on the selected address, `DialStatus` is set to `E_DIAL_ERROR`, indicating the selected address is not publicly reachable.

-`E_CONN_UPGRADE_FAILED`: The server was able to connect to the address, but failed to complete the connection upgrade step.
+If the server was able to connect to the client on the selected address, but an error occured while sending an nonce on the `/libp2p/autonat/2/attempt` stream, `DialStatus` is set to `E_DIAL_ATTEMPT_ERROR`.
+This might happen in case of resource limited situations on client or server, or when either the client or the server is misconfigured.

-`E_ATTEMPT_ERROR`: The server was able to establish an upgraded connection but some error occured when sending the nonce on the `/libp2p/autonat/2/attempt` stream.
+If the server was able to connect to the client and successfully send a nonce on the `/libp2p/autonat/2/attempt` stream, `DialStatus` is set to `OK`.

-`OK`: The server successfully dialed the selected address.

-The server MUST NOT send dial statuses for addresses after the one it selected to dial.

 ### Requirements for ResponseStatus

 The `ResponseStatus` sent by the server in the `DialResponse` message MUST be set according to the following requirements

+`E_REQUEST_REJECTED`: the server didn't attempt to serve the request because of rate limiting, resource limit reached or blacklisting.

+`E_INTERNAL_ERROR`: error not classified within the above error codes occured on server preventing it from completing the request.

 `OK`: the server completed the request successfully.
 A request is considered completed successfully when the server either completes a dial(successfully or unsuccessfully) or rejects all addresses in the request as undialable.

-`E_BAD_REQUEST`: the server was unable to decode the request.

-`E_REQUEST_REFUSED`: the server didn't attempt to serve the request because of rate limiting, resource limit reached or blacklisting.

-`E_INTERNAL_ERROR`: error not classified within the above error codes occured on server that prevented it from completing the request.

 Implementations MUST discard responses with status codes they do not understand.